Muhammad-Noman59/Big-News-App/README.md

 ### Languages and Frameworks
 - **Kotlin**: The main programming language used to build the app.
 - **Jetpack Compose**: Used for creating the user interface.

+### Architecture
+- **MVVM (Model-View-ViewModel)**: The app follows the MVVM architecture pattern, which separates the presentation layer from the business logic and data model.

 ### Libraries
 - **Retrofit**: Used for making network requests and fetching news data from the internet.